 Now is your chance to Act for Wildlife and help tackle the challenges facing endangered species in a fun and interactive way.
 Visit the Virginia Zoo conservation kiosks, insert your change, and play the ball drop game.
 Fun for all ages, you get to choose what animals you would like your coins to support!

 Thank you for donating to Act for Wildlife, which helps conserve and protect the wild relatives of the animal ambassadors you see at the Virginia Zoo.

-Here are the 2018 Conservation Projects:
+Here are the 2020 Conservation Projects:

 There are approximately 6,000 frog species found worldwide.
-The Virginia Zoo helps combat the primary cause of amphibian extinctions which include pollution, loss of habitat, climate change, invasive species, road mortality, and the infectious disease spread by human activity.
+The Virginia Zoo helps support efforts to combat the primary cause of amphibian extinctions which include pollution, loss of habitat, climate change, invasive species, road mortality, and infectious disease spread by human activity.
 The Virginia Zoo supports a chapter of Frog Watch, a citizen science initiative mapping frog populations in the United States.

-Destruction of tropical rain forests, due to illegal logging, creating palm oil plantations and mining are these animal’s biggest threats.
-The Virginia Zoo works with the Ape TAG Conservation Initiative to help provide the necessary facilities and training that show local people, including children, how to grow and plant seedlings that will grow into tree homes and food for apes.
+Destruction of tropical rain forests, due to illegal logging, the creation of palm oil plantations and mining are these animals’ biggest threats.
+The Virginia Zoo works with the AZA Ape TAG Conservation Initiative and the Borneo Orangutan Survival Foundation to help conserve wild populations of great apes.Read More

-Red pandas are an ambassador for clean air and water for approximately 500 million people.They are the only species of its kind in the world, as they have no close living relatives, and there are less than 10,000 Red pandas left in the wild.
-The Virginia Zoo supports the Red Panda Network, which preserves the habitats of Red pandas through community-based research and education, thus benefiting the livelihoods of the locals and saving this incredibly cute species.
+There may be as few as 2,500 red pandas left in the wild.
+The Virginia Zoo supports the Red Panda Network, which helps preserve the habitats of red pandas through community-based research and education, thus benefiting the livelihoods of the locals and saving this incredibly cute species.

 Turtles and Tortoises